juniorsundarCasual/TGT/vault/volume-5.chapter-340.md

 "Ah!"
 The Sect Leader evoked with a playful jump.
 "It becomes evident once you learn the concept of logic gates!"

-Shuri started to bubble with excitement as the hologram disappeared and a myriad of different logos started to take its place.

-"Let us start with a simple logic gate: the AND gate-"
+Shuri started to bubble with excitement, but it halted when the Sect Leader raised a finger and said, "But first, let us understand how the basic mathematical operations are applied with this new digital system."

 ____